jovansgit/Hourly-Energy-Consumption/README.md

 * The original datatime column was used to create several other date columns to depict daily and weekly trends.
 * There were 4 repeated datetimes with 2 different energy comsumption rates.
 As a result we replaced the energy consumption value of duplicated datetimes with the mean energy consumption.
 * In the dataset, we found 11 missing values in the COMED_MW columns.
 To fill these missing values we use mean interpolation.
-* Seasonality  was tested using the seasonal decomposition function
+* Seasonality was tested using the seasonal decomposition function.
+We used the multiplcative method because our amplitude changes across days.

 ## <a name="Analysis"></a> Analysis & Visualizations
   1. The base time series plot below demonstrates the seasonality of the data over multiple years, however the years themselves are obscured by the density of the data